 I suppose the British fighters have a beautiful body line like Spitfire and Hurricane.

-It was the easy assembly kit generally.
-I made the first generation fighter jet again, following the last Sabre.
+It was an easy assembly kit generally.
+I made the first-generation fighter jet again, following the last Sabre.
 Recently, I built a lot of airplane plastic models.
-I like both jet and propeller plane.
+I like both the jet and propeller planes.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.